gabiarmada/Roadiness/README.md

 ```

 <br />
 The following lines of code create a SpatialPolygons object from the Roadiness data.
 The function `rasterToPolygons()` converts the roadiness raster object to a SpatialPolygonsDataFrame, and assigns the output to the variable `gridPolygon`.
-Then, we number the roadiness grid cells by `1:nrow(gridPolygon)`:
+Then, we number the roadiness grid cells by `1:nrow(gridPolygon)`: <br />

 > Note: `roadiness.r` is a RasterLayer object that contains the variable `leng.distm2_scale` for each Northern Virginia & DC area grid cell. `leng.distm2_scale` is measurement for roadiness.
 There are 35,100 total grid cells with each one associated with a level of roadiness.
 Roadiness levels range from (-1.807038, 4.390482).